fathat/pyweek34/design/space-chopper.md

 # RED PLANET ATTACKS

+## TODO ON THIS DOC:

+Need:
+- Dialog for Magnus and Ingirid
+- Paper level designs
+- More fleshed out background for characters.
+- Maybe some martian characters (IE, at least a villain)
+- Concept art for various ships and people and stuff.
+- Lines for civilians

 ## Summary

 You are ACE SPACE PILOT Magnus Thorbergottarsson.
 You fly a SPACE RESCUE CHOPPER, which is like a regular helicopter, but BETTER.